julianjohannesen/first-mern/temp.md

 // ROUTES

-// GET the homepage
+// GET the home page
 app.get('/', function (req, res) {
-   res.send('Welcome to the homepage!');
+   res.send('Welcome to the home page!');
 });

 // Tell Express which port to listen to